SaswatPadhi/saswatpadhi.github.io/_publications/pldi2020_hanoi.md

 tweet: 'We present a counterexample-driven algorithm to infer provably sufficient representation invariants
         that certify correctness of data-structure implementations.
-        Our implementation, =sc^Hanoi^sc=, can automatically infer representation invariants for several common recursive data structures, such as sets, lists, trees, etc.'
+        Our implementation, _Hanoi_{:.small-caps}, can automatically infer representation invariants for several common recursive data structures, such as sets, lists, trees, etc.'

 target: